-Mod Policy Page Change Reason for Change Ref no. buildings or the provision of affordable housing as an exception to policy only.
-Some market housing may be acceptable if it facilitates the provision of a significant amount of affordable housing in accordance with the criteria in Policy HS1.
-To qualify as rural exceptions housing the site must be in a location considered suitable for the development of affordable housing.
-Evidence will need to be given as to why the scheme's benefits to the locality are such that it justifies an exception to policy.
-Where a neighbourhood plan or order has been brought forward to increase the amount of development above the levels envisaged under this policy this will take any precedence over policies in this plan.
-3.1.4 Thirteen 'Key Hubs' have been identified where we expect modest amounts of market led development to occur, to help meet local need and enable services to be protected and enhanced.
+Modification reference Policy/ Paragraph/ Table Page Change Where a neighbourhood plan or order has been brought forward to increase the amount of development above the levels envisaged under this policy this will take any precedence over policies in this plan.
+3.1.4 Twenty-eight Thirteen 'Key Hubs' have been identified where we expect modest amounts of market led development to occur, to help meet local need and enable services to be protected and enhanced.
+On non-allocated sites, housing development which increases the size of a village by more than 10% on a single site will not normally be supported.
+A proposal that would increase the size of the village by more than 10% may be supported where the particular circumstances and context of the development is appropriate and the development respects the historic character and form of the village.
 Villages are identified as hubs if they contain more than one hundred properties and at least three key services out of a primary school, post office, shop, village hall, pub, or a GP surgery and church.
-It is accepted that the level of service provision, and size of villages could fluctuate over the plan period., he had been determined by hubs identified is fixed until any future review of the Local Plan.
-3.1.5 Eighty eight One hundred and two 'Villages and Hamlets' have been identified where no sites will be allocated for development, but where small scale, sensitive development will be allowed to help meet local demand, providing it is limited to infill or 'rounding off' development only.
-On pProposals of more than four units schemes will be expected to provide some affordable housing for local occupancy.
+In addition, a range of criteria, including the provision of retail and transport facilities, was used to select the most sustainable settlements as Key Hubs.
+It is accepted that the level of service provision, and size of villages could fluctuate over the plan period. help wever the list of key hubs identified is fixed until any future review of the Local Plan.

+Modification reference Policy/ Paragraph/ Table Page Change 3.1.5 Eighty eight One hundred and two 'Smaller Villages and Hamlets' have been identified where no sites will be allocated for development, but where small scale, sensitive development will be allowed to help meet local demand, providing it is limited to infill or 'rounding off' development or the re-use of redundant traditional rural buildings and structures only.
+The scale of modest infill and rounding off development will be proportionate to the scale and form of the site and the settlement within which it is located.
+This approach will consider proposals on a case by case basis, based on their individual merits, and against other policies of relevance within the Local Plan, and is considered preferable to a prescriptive approach particularly given the diversity of the Villages and Hamlets within the District.
+The scale of development would also be self-constrained by the overarching requirement for the proposal to meet local demand only and be restricted by a local occupancy criteria identified in Appendix 6.
+On pProposals of between 6-10 units, or where the total gross internal floor space exceeds 1000m2, schemes will be expected to provide a financial contribution towards the provision of some affordable housing for local occupancy.
 Villages and hamlets have been identified on the basis that they are a coherent and close knit grouping of ten or more dwellings, which are well related and in close proximity to each other, or clustered around a central element or feature, as opposed to areas of scattered and poorly related development.
-Where new housing is located on greenfield land a local
+Where new housing is located on greenfield land a local connection restriction will apply; and local connection restriction will apply; and local connection restriction will not apply to new housing located on previously developed land.
+The District Council recognises that there may be some villages and hamlets where local communities aspire to bring forward additional development or allocate sites to help support local services.
+The District Council will offer support in the